-Also check out Aloha and Gelateria Vincent.
+Also check out Aloha and Gelateria Vincent for gelato.

 Dulcis in Furno is another bar that offers it all… great coffee, hearty pizza snacks with aperitivo, gelato and pastries.

 Puro also wins in the aperitivo category.
-We go here for an Aperol Spritz and get olives, peanuts, potato chips and mini pizzas as a snack.
+We’d go here for an Aperol Spritz and get olives, peanuts, potato chips and mini pizzas as a snack.
 The way to my heart is clearly free food.